beeware/colosseum/README.rst

 Tutorial
 --------

 Want to jump in and get started?
-We have a `hands-on tutorial for beginners <docs/tutorial>`__.
+We have a `hands-on tutorial for beginners`_

 How-to guides
 -------------

 Looking for guidance on how to solve a specific problems?
-We have `how-to guides and recipes <docs/how-to>`__ for common problems and tasks, including how to contribute.
+We have `how-to guides and recipes`_ for common problems and tasks, including how to contribute.

 Reference
 ---------

 Just want the raw technical details?
-Here's our `Technical reference <docs/reference>`__.
+Here's our `Technical reference`_.

 Background
 ----------

 Looking for explanations and discussion of key topics and concepts?
-Our `background <docs/background>`__ guides may help.
+Our `background`_ guides may help.

 Community